ministryofjustice/analytical-platform-nginx-jupyter/README.md

 - If the default branch is pushed to, tag the image as edge
 - If a PR is pushed, tag as per the PR number
 - Anything other than the above scenarios: use the Git SHA

+## In production usage

+The nginx-proxy-jupyter container is deployed via helm chart without using the Makefile or docker-compose.

+It will need the above environment variables to be set; the startup script will complain if they are not.

+Currently it's used in the following charts
+- jupyter-lab
+- jupyter-lab-all-spark
+- jupyter-lab-datascience-notebook

+## For future developers reference

+This is the current nginx proxy for Jupyter lab as of 5th April 2022.